moralesangel/emergency-vehicle-detection/README.md

-# 🏷️ Final Degree Project: Emergency Vehicle Detection with Deep Learning 🚨
+# 🏷️ BS Thesis: Emergency Vehicle Detection with Deep Learning 🚨

 This repository contains the Final Degree Project focused on automatic detection of emergency vehicles from audio signals using deep neural networks in Python.